 37) Upgrade Options

 You can upgrade a VoIP service into a full-featured, unified communications platform.
 Besides standard VoIP capabilities, UCaaS provides many advanced VoIP features.
-These include AI-enabled live chat, ticketing, comprehensive analytics, and sales and service CRM.
+These include AI-powered live chat, ticketing, comprehensive analytics, and sales and service CRM.

 For situations when you can’t take a call, always provide callers with the option to leave a voicemail.